Please refer to section 3 for when this updated agreement takes effect

 13. INTENTIONAL INACCESSIBILITY

-Provider reserves the right, with 3 days notice, to make some or all of the Services inaccessible from time to time as is required for upgrades, maintenance and updates.
-In the event of unforeseen circumstances, urgent system remediation may require an interruption to services where this notice period can not be honoured.
+Provider reserves the right, with notice, to make some or all of the Services inaccessible from time to time as is required for upgrades, maintenance and updates.
+In the event of unforeseen circumstances, urgent system remediation may require an interruption to services where this notice period cannot be honoured.

 14. PARTS OF THE SERVICES CONTROLLED BY THIRD PARTIES

 Client agrees and accepts that the Services are operated from servers owned and controlled by a third party.
 As such, Client acknowledges that certain functions are out of the control of Provider, including:

 - web servers, storage and email delivery, which is hosted by Amazon Web Services (AWS)

 - voice and SMS services, which are provided by Twilio

 - voice recording transcription which is provided by Google Cloud Speech API